KittyGiraudel/site/_posts/2020-11-23-retrospective-on-fela.md

 To this day, if there is one thing that I always found impressive about Fela is its [rich ecosystem of utilities and plugins](https://github.com/robinweser/fela/tree/master/packages), especially considering they are almost all authored and maintained by Robin Weser, the original creator, and part of the main lerna repo.

-Even pretty advanced behaviour such as [responsive properties](https://github.com/robinweser/fela/tree/master/packages/fela-plugin-responsive-value)—properties whose value varies across pre-defined breakpoints—or [extensive testing of state-specific styles](https://github.com/robinweser/fela/tree/master/packages/fela-plugin-simulate) (e.g. hover) are already built and ready to use.
+Even pretty advanced behaviour such as [responsive properties](https://github.com/robinweser/fela/tree/master/packages/fela-plugin-responsive-value) — properties whose value varies across pre-defined breakpoints — or [extensive testing of state-specific styles](https://github.com/robinweser/fela/tree/master/packages/fela-plugin-simulate) (e.g. hover) are already built and ready to use.

 And if something happens to be missing, Fela is very easy to customise with [plugins](http://fela.js.org/docs/advanced/Plugins.html) and [enhancers](http://fela.js.org/docs/advanced/Enhancers.html).
 Both are essentially functions to customise style processing.